rzr/zw-zgw/README.md

 ### BUILD ON HOST

-To speed up the build process, native build can be deported to the host using different containerization techniques (docker, systemd. chroot, qemu, binfmt).
+To speed up the build process, native build can be deported to the host using different containerization techniques (docker, systemd, chroot, qemu, binfmt).
 Check the [DevTools](./DevTools/) directory for more information.

 ## MORE